stephendimig/Performance-Monitoring/PerformanceMonitoring.md

 Your PC
 ========================================================
-You can do analysis on the CSV file for a performance run on your loacal PC using Excel or R-Studio.
+You can do analysis on the CSV file for a performance run on your local PC using Excel or R-Studio.
 I prefer the second option because it easier.
 You can generate a report for a new run by just changing out the csv file and hitting a single button.

 - *psbr.Rmd* the R-markdown file that is a template for a perfomance analysis report.
 - *psbr.Rpres* you can also do interactive presentations of the report data using a charting package like googleVis or rCharts.